-- Establish an SEP for Marketplace Enrollment: Establish an extended Special Enrollment Period for healthcare.gov and allow families to gain coverage for any reason during the coronavirus pandemic. - Eliminate the ACA Family Glitch: Eliminate the "family glitch" making employer sponsored coverage truly affordable for families in the Marketplace.
+- Establish a Special Enrollment Period (SEP) for Marketplace Enrollment: Establish an SEP for healthcare.gov and allow families to gain coverage for any reason during the COVID-19 pandemic. - Eliminate the ACA Family Glitch: Eliminate the "family glitch", making employer sponsored coverage truly affordable for families in the Marketplace.